 Can be successful at reading whatever their level.
 When we meet children where they are and understand how reading develops, we can provide the scaffolding needed for their future growth.

 Deserve to be taught at their level.
 Guided Reading is differentiated instruction at its best.
 All children deserve access to instructional level texts through which they can be guided to read.

 Are responsible for their own learning.
 Guided Reading asks children to read the text on their own with some teacher support.
 The teacher notes the areas where they need assistance and provides strategies to scaffold them toward independence.
-Providing students with the necessary tools for success fosters confidence, motivation, and a sense of responsibility.
+Providing children with the necessary tools for success fosters confidence, motivation, and a sense of responsibility.
 When children understand their individual strengths and weaknesses, they can create action plans for improvement.

 Guided Reading Is…